 Before I go into all that meditation is helping with, I’ll like to break down the simple practice I do every morning.

-I want to state clearly that I’m not associated with Headspace in any way, it just happened to be the tool I used, and still use.
+I want to state clearly that I’m not associated with Headspace in any way, it just happens to be the tool I use.

 In a nutshell, the exercise is:

-Have you found yourself checking your email or scrolling through Twitter when you are supposed to be working on a project or something you’ve scheduled for that time?
-You’re sitting at your desk to get something done, but before you know it, you’ve opened multiple tabs, you are on Twitter, Facebook, etc. This was my default setting.
+Have you found yourself checking your email, or scrolling through social media when you are supposed to be working on a project or something you’ve scheduled for that time?
+This was my default setting.
 Thanks to meditation, I’m beginning to unlearn that behavior.
 I now can catch myself when I’m not doing what I intended to do at that time.
 For me, scheduling is the key.
-If I have x work to do from 10 AM - 12 PM, anything else that pops up is a distraction.
-And because I have practiced knowing when I drift off focus, I can catch myself almost at an instant and come back to what I’ve scheduled for that time.
-I get more work done than ever before, and my time is saved.
+If I have X work to do from 10 AM - 12 PM, anything else that pops up is a distraction.
+And because I have practiced knowing when I drift off course, I can catch myself almost at an instant and come back to what I’ve scheduled for that time.
+I get more work done than ever before, and I save a lot of time as a result of this.
 It’s a superpower that I think everyone deserves to have.

 Like I’ve mentioned, our mind is a reaction machine.
 We simply get angry, and perhaps react when things don’t go our way, when someone offends us, say something we don’t like, or try to deflate our egos.
 We are quick to judge someone based on what they say or how they look.
 We forget that love should be our main focus.
 Meditation has taught me to control my emotions by coming back to the focal point that I want — love, and compassion for people, no matter what they say, who they are, where they come from, or what they look like.
 It’s a phenomenal feeling.